neutrino-cern/neutrino-cern.github.io/docs/Computing/Environments.md

 ## Using `conda`
 !!! warning
-    We highly recommend that you used a virtual environment on top of LCG.
+    We highly recommend that you use a virtual environment on top of LCG.
 However it is possible to set up a complete environment from scratch using conda.

 To set up a conda environment we suggest that your first increase your AFS quota, by following [this](https://resources.web.cern.ch/resources/Help/?kbid=067040) guide.